microsoft/moaw/workshops/github-copilot/workshop.md

 ## Tips

-GitHub Copilot Chat is very handful but for a developer, leaving the keyboard and having to take the mouse to open the right Chat tab can be boring.
+GitHub Copilot Chat is very handful but for a developer, leaving the keyboard and having to take the mouse to open the Chat tab can be boring.
 You can directly call the Chat inside the code editor.

 1- Open any file containing code